 Once you've set up the webhooks you want and have begun collecting data, you can relax – as long as everything continues to work correctly.
 You'll have to keep an eye out for any changes to Zapier’s webhooks implementation.

 Snowflake is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Amazon Redshift, Google BigQuery, PostgreSQL, or Microsoft Azure Synapse Analytics, which are RDBMSes that use similar SQL syntax, or Panoply, which works with Redshift instances.
 Others choose a data lake, like Amazon S3 or Delta Lake on Databricks.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To Redshift, To BigQuery, To Postgres, To Panoply, To Azure Synapse Analytics, To S3, and To Delta Lake.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to move data from Zapier to Snowflake automatically.
-With just a few clicks, Stitch starts extracting your Zapier data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Snowflake data warehouse.
+With just a few clicks, Stitch starts extracting your Zapier data, structuring it in a way that's optimized for analysis, and inserting that data into your Snowflake data warehouse.